In the 1930s the residents of the Wellsdale plat were typical of the life of northeast Seattle in that time period.

 We can wonder whether, in 1902 when Prof. Skelton chose a plat name for his land in Seattle, he had the foresight to see that railroads were in decline and the development of a road system would be “the next thing.”
 Perhaps Prof. Skelton was a member of the Good Roads movement which began nationally in 1892; Oregon’s Good Roads Association was organized in 1902.
 If so, then we can wonder whether Prof. Skelton chose the name Wellsdale for his plat in Seattle in 1902 because he hoped his plat would become a hub on a Good Road, rather than a railroad.

 No railroads, street cars or state highways ever came to the Wedgwood neighborhood in Seattle, and the area remained so remote that in 1926 residents had to organize their own private bus service.
+The nearest elementary school was in Ravenna so an independent school district was formed to build the Maple Leaf School on NE 100th Street.
 After the isolated, rural years of the 1930s some neighbors fought the process of bringing Wedgwood into the Seattle city limits in the 1940s and 1950s.

 The national Good Roads movement of the 1890s was largely begun by bicyclists who could not ride because of the unsuitability of roads.
-Today in the Wedgwood neighborhood and throughout northeast Seattle, roads are in the process of being improved for safety including the sharing of the roads with bicycles.
+Today throughout northeast Seattle, roads are in the process of being improved for safety including the sharing of the roads with bicycles.

 Census and directory listings for Gordon V. Skelton.